 4. What are the consequences if something goes wrong?

 Always be aware of the consequences if something does go wrong.
 OSHA fines these days are only getting bigger and that is something you don’t want added to the bill.
 The most important part of the lift plan is the safety of all the men and women around the job site.
 Their lives come first.
 The main task at hand every day is that everyone gets to go home safely.

 5. Does everything in your lift plan seem solid?

 This question is made to recap everything you have gone over to be sure you will have a solid lift plan.
 This could possibly be the most important question because it gives you the chance to go back and make sure you did everything correctly.
 Always be sure to confirm measurements and calculations more than once; trust and verify the information provided by others by measuring again for yourself.

 No matter the difficulty or type of crane lift, always keep these questions in mind.
 If you can learn how to apply these questions and ask the right questions to identify new hazards, you will always maintain a safe job site.

-For more blogs and safety information about this topic check out our website at www.simscrane.com/blog .
-Also be sure to check out our YouTube channel (Simscrane) for a wide variety of construction safety videos and follow us on your favorite social media sites.
+For more blogs and safety information check out our website at www.simscrane.com/blog .
+Also be sure to check out our YouTube channel (Simscrane) for a wide variety of construction videos.